+On the Extinction of the Races of Man.-The partial and complete extinction of many races and sub-races of man are historically known events.
+Humboldt saw in South America a parrot which was the sole living creature that could speak the language of a lost tribe.
 Ancient monuments and stone implements found in all parts of the world, of which no tradition is preserved by the present inhabitants, indicate much extinction.
 Some small and broken tribes, remnants of former races, still survive in isolated and generally mountainous districts.
-In Europe the ancient races were all, according to Schaaffhausen,28 "lower in "the scale than the rudest living savages;" they must therefore have differed, to a certain extent, from any existing race.
-The remains described by Professor Broca29 from Les Eyzies, though they unfortunately appear to have belonged to a single family, indicate a race with a most singular combination of low or simious and high characteristics, and is "entirely different "from any other race, ancient or modern, that we have "ever heard of."
+In Europe the ancient races were all, according to Schaaffhausen, 20 "lower in the scale than the rudest living savages;" they must therefore have differed, to a certain extent, from any existing race.
+The remains described by Prof. Broca 20 from Les Eyzies, though they unfortunately appear to have belonged to a single family, indicate a race with a most singular combination of low or simious and high characteristics, and is "entirely different from any other race, ancient or modern, that we have ever heard of."
 It differed, therefore, from the quaternary race of the caverns of Belgium.

-Unfavourable physical conditions appear to have had but little effect in the extinction of races.
-Man has long lived in the extreme regions of the North, with no wood wherewith to make his cances or other implements, and with blubber alone for burning and giving him warmth, but more especially for melting the snow.
-In the Southern extremity of America the Fuegians survive without the protection of clothes, or of any building worthy to be called a hovel.
-In South Africa the aborigines wander over the most arid plains, where dangerous beasts abound.
-Man can withstand the deadly influence of the Terni at the foot of the Himalway, and the pestilential shores of tropical Africa.
+Unfavorable physical conditions appear to have had but little effect in the extinction of races.
+Man has long lived in the extreme regions of the North, with no wood wherewith to make his canoes or other implements, and with blubber alone for burning and giving him warmth, but more especially for melting the snow.
+In the South-

-Translation in 'Anthropological Review,' Oct.
+28 Translation in 'Anthropological Review,' Oct.
 1868, p.
+431.

-431. 'Transact.
-Internat.
+29 'Transact, Internat.
 Congress of Prehistoric Arch.'
+1868, pp. 172-175.
+See also Broca (translation) in 'Anthropological Review,' Oct.
 1868, p.
-172-175.
-See also Broca (translation) in 'Anthropological Review,' Oct.
+410.